InkAurora/ImageSearch-CPP/README.md

 - `bottom` The bottom y coordinate of the area of the search.
 - `tol` An integer tolerance value varying from `0` to `255`, the higher the value the higher the color tolerance when searching the image.
 - `imgPath` An string with the path of the image to be used in the search. e.g. `C:/someFolder/foo.bmp`.
+- `ignoreColor` An integer hex RGB color code to ignore.
+The pixels of the chosen color will match any pixel during the search.
+Useful for 'adding transparency'. e.g. The code `0xff0000` will make the search ignore every **RED(255, 0, 0)** pixel on the image.

 ### Return Values